shravya-nallamilli/asos-vs-prism-performance/Analysis.md

 3. **Boost Average Basket Value:**
    Introduce bundle deals, “buy one, get one” offers, and related product suggestions at checkout to encourage higher spending per transaction.

-4. **Track and Optimize Ad Spend:**
+4. **Track and Optimise Ad Spend:**
-   Ensure that advertising campaigns focus on high-performing segments to maximize returns.
+   Ensure that advertising campaigns focus on high-performing segments to maximise returns.

 ---